sutrolabs/census-docs/destinations/klaviyo.md

 - If a profile with a matching External ID is found but the provided email is different (and not already used by another profile), Klaviyo will update the profile with the provided email.
 - If a profile with a matching External ID is found, and a different profile with a matching email is found, Klaviyo will throw an error indicating a conflict in the provided data.

+{% hint style="info" %}
+Though the API prevents them, duplicate profiles are still possible in Klaviyo.
+Upserting data when duplicates are present will result in only one of the duplicates being updated (by closest match).
+We recommend cleaning up duplicates in Klaviyo to avoid confusion caused by updates that appear to be missing.
+{% endhint %}

 ### Klaviyo Events

 Klaviyo events work like most behavioral event destinations.
 They require a unique event ID which is used to prevent duplicate events from being created in Klaviyo, as well as a name, timestamp, and custom properties.